 Brush and bathe

 When you’re bathing your pet, you want to make sure you’re using the right product.
-Like a tangle remover spray for long-haired breeds, a mild shampoo for pets with sensitive skin, or a white wash shampoo for a white-furred dog.
+Like a soothing shampoo for pets with sensitive, itchy skin, a white wash shampoo for a white-furred dog or a good detangler for long-haired pets.

 Most felines are meticulously clean (and would scoff at shampoo!), so they may never need a bath.
 However, brushing benefits all cats and dogs as it promotes blood circulation, prevents mats and reduces shedding.
 For long-haired breeds, who need regular brushing to keep their coat soft and tangle-free, a shedding comb such as the FURminator is ideal.